Johnny Pemberton

-John DeJarnette Pemberton III (born June 1, 1981) is an American actor and comedian.
-He is best known for his roles as the titular Son of Zorn in the Fox sitcom, Thaddeus in the Prime Video drama series Fallout, Peanut in the Disney XD series Pickle and Peanut, and has also appeared as the recurring character Bo Thompson in the NBC sitcom Superstore.
+John Pemberton (born June 1, 1981) is an American actor and comedian.
+He is of Welsh descent.
+He is best known for his roles as Alangulon ("Alan") on the Fox sitcom Son of Zorn, Thaddeus in the Prime Video drama series Fallout, Peanut in the Disney XD series Pickle and Peanut.

 Podcast

-Pemberton was the host of an audio podcast called Live to Tape (previously known as Twisting the Wind) on Starburns Audio (formerly the Feral Audio Network).
+Pemberton was the host of an audio podcast called Live to Tapeon Starburns Audio (formerly the Feral Audio Network).

-Streaming

-Pemberton started streaming on Twitch in 2020.
-His sporadic shows consisted of "just chatting".